adityaanikam/Assignment/README.md

 # Django Application

 ## Overview
-This project is a Django-based web application designed to [describe the purpose of the app, e.g., manage tasks, create blogs, etc.].
+This project is a Django-based web application designed for real time chatting using web sockets .

 ## Features
 - User authentication and authorization
 - Dynamic content rendering
-- Integration with a database (SQLite/PostgreSQL/MySQL)
+- Integration with a database with SQLite
-- REST API endpoints for external access (if applicable)
+- REST API endpoints for external access

 ## Installation